-Of course, the nicest thing about PocketCloud is that IT experts can remotely connect to servers from home.
+Of course, the nicest thing about Microsoft Remote Desktop is that IT experts can remotely connect to servers from home.
 This is extremely useful when you need to do patching or other maintenance tasks when a facility might be shut down during the holidays and you want to do that work from the comfort of your own home, without the need to drive into work.

-Up until now, most IT staff would do all of these things from a home PC or laptop, but thanks to the advent of tablets and the creation of these useful apps, you can now connect to work by just flipping open your tablet and firing up the the AnyConnect app.
+Until recently, most IT staff would do these things from a home PC or laptop.
+Thanks to mobile devices and these useful apps, you can now safely connect to work by just flipping open your tablet and firing up the AnyConnect app.

-Do you normally VPN in to work?
-Can you see the usefulness of doing so with your tablet?
-Share your thoughts and insights in the comments section below.
+Have you ever connected to work using a VPN?
+Can you see yourself doing work from your tablet?
+Let us hear your thoughts and insights in the comments below!

 Image Credit: prince_apple via Shutterstock.com

 Originally written by Ryan Dube on January 3rd, 2013.